-In 2011, as part of its assignment relating to risks, the Audit Committee monitored risks and updated the risk mapping at an extraordinary meeting of the Audit Committee, during which the Internal Audit Officer presented the relevant information.
+In 2012, as part of its assignment relating to risks, the Audit Committee monitored risks and updated the risk mapping at an extraordinary meeting of the Audit Committee, during which the Internal Audit Officer presented the relevant information.
 Three major risks were also selected for a detailed presentation of action plans to the members of the Supervisory Board by the persons in charge of operations for the processes concerned.

-The Audit Committee currently comprises four members: Jean-Bernard GUILLEBERT who chairs the Committee, Victor DESPATURE, Martine CHARBONNIER and Valérie PILCER.
-Jean-Bernard GUILLEBERT, Martine CHARBONNIER and Valérie PILCER are independent in accordance with the above-mentioned criteria.
+Following Martine Charbonnier's resignation from the Supervisory Board with effect from 31 December 2012, the Audit Committee currently comprises three members: Jean-Bernard Guillebert who chairs the Committee, Victor Despature and Valérie Pilcer.
+Jean-Bernard Guillebert and Valérie Pilcer are independent in accordance with the above-mentioned criteria.

-Jean-Bernard GUILLEBERT has the necessary financial and accounting expertise due to his academic education (HEC) and his professional career, during which, specifically, he served as Investment Banker and Head of Capital Markets for a major international bank.
+Jean-Bernard Guillebert has the necessary financial and accounting expertise due to his academic education (HEC) and his professional career, during which, specifically, he served as an Investment Banker and Head of Capital Markets for a major international bank.

-Victor DESPATURE also has accounting expertise, having practised as a Chartered Accountant and an auditor from 1983 to 2004.
+Victor Despature also has accounting expertise, having practised as a Chartered Accountant and an auditor from 1983 to 2004.
 Since then, he served as the General Manager of a major family-owned group from 2002 to 2006 and as the Chairman of the Legal Committee from 2002 to 2008.
 He has been a member of the Remuneration Committee since 2002.
 He has also been managing a medium-sized company in the aeronautic sub-contracting sector since 2002.